3.4 Plot Viewer

 There is an url in the tab header to indicate it is a web browser.
 When you hover over the image, the menu bar will show up.
 You can choose to download, copy, clear all plots, etc.

-hgd_close()will clear all plots.Note that this will NOT close the viewer automatically for you.
+dev.off().Note that this will NOT close the viewer window automatically for you.
 You can close the viewer manually by clicking the “x” button on the top right corner of the viewer window.

 By the next time you call